MJaroslav/MCInGameTester/README.md

 }
 ```

-Where `VERSION` is a your selected engine version.
+Where `VERSION` is a selected engine version.

 ### Tasks